 - Submit and request a formal response from the owner related to the areas of discussion

-Contractors shall educate their workers so they are fully familiarized with contract document, and procedure to submit change orders and claims.
-It is also important to have all decisions and instructions from the owner in writing.
+Contractors shall educate their workers so they are fully familiarized with contract documents, and procedures to submit change orders and claims.
+It is also important to have all the decisions and instructions from the owner in writing.
 But most important of all, meet contract timelines and submit all notices within the acceptable time frame as established in contract documents.

 Concurrent Delays From an Owner's Perspective

 From an Owner's standpoint, concurrent delays are ideal as this will prevent them to pay for change orders and extended overhead claims.
 However, the project owner needs also to understand all contract language in order to be protected by these types of claims.
 The owner must be sure to:

-- Include clear language regarding contract changes and excusable events notifications on their contracts.
+- Include clear language regarding contract changes and excusable event notifications on their contracts.

-- Provide guidance to their team member on timelines and how to manage claims and notices from the contractor.
+- Provide guidance to their team members on timelines and how to manage claims and notices from the contractor.

 - Understand the change order scope and time impact analysis before executing a change order or change directive.